Have you ever walked into a room that felt cold and uninviting?

 Now let’s look at 10 of the possible rug styles that you could use in your home.

 The Arts and Crafts Movement began in the late 1800s as a rebellion against mass-produced goods and an attempt to bring back quality craftsmanship.

 Rugs were no exception!
-Arts and Crafts artisans designed beautiful, quality rugs.
+Rugs designed during this time were quality and beautiful.
 The designs usually contained nature-inspired floral designs and muted colors.
 Geometric patterns, Mission style designs, and Native American designs were also common.

 Today, companies like The Persian Carpet reproduce these Arts and Crafts designs.
 These rugs often look vintage and contain earthy, muted colors and simplified floral designs.

 Their natural motifs and earthy colors make Arts and Crafts rugs a perfect fit for homes with lots of hardwood and other natural materials.

 Arts and Crafts rugs with geometric patterns go great with the simple lines of Mission style or Modern decor, while more intricate, colorful designs could add some great interest to a Bohemian style room.

 To view more Arts and Crafts rug options, take a look at the options available at The Amish Craftsman!

 Inspired by the Arts and Crafts movement, the Craftsman movement held a lot of the same ideals.
 Both movements valued quality craftsmanship over the quantity of products.
 Modern companies like Tiger Rug reproduce the designs of the skilled artists of this era.